Baranger Studios

-Baranger Motion machines or "Baranger Motions" were store-window mechanical animated advertising displays, rented to jewellers, and produced from 1937 to 1959 by the Baranger Company of South Pasadena, California United States.
+Baranger Motion machines or "Baranger Motions" were store-window mechanical animated advertising displays rented to jewellers.
+They were produced from 1937 to 1959 by the Baranger Company of South Pasadena, California United States.
 The dimensions of one typical "motion" were 21 inch wide, 12 inch tall, and 12 inch deep.

 History

 Their appearance was toy-like, cartoonish, or Art Deco, and they featured simple, repetitive motions performed by the doll-like sculptures.
 No brand names or jeweller's names appeared on the displays; most of them pitched the generic idea of buying diamonds or watches.
 A typical motion showed technicians working on a "diamond reactor" with dials labelled "fire" and "sparkle," and a plaque noting that "Your diamond will appear much larger in one of our modern mountings."
 Many depicted couples courting or honeymooning, often in fanciful surroundings such as a Well Fargo stagecoach.
 Placards often suggested that a diamond could facilitate a favorable courtship outcome: "You will always be on the right road with one of our beautiful diamonds."
 One is described by a dealer: